oliveratutexas/Spitfire/README.md

 Scripts:

 - `src/app/main.js` is the entry point for the core of the app including the data from `map.json`.
 It is fairly large (around 48 MB) and should be loaded async.
-- `src/js/main.js` will be used for other scripts such as showing a loading indicator, async loading `dist/app/main.js`, etc.
+- `src/js/main.js` will be used for other scripts such as showing and hiding a loading indicator, async loading of `dist/app/main.js`, etc.

 #### `data/`